johnmarkschofield/schof.org/content/finance/investors-manifesto-chapter-5.md

 ### Mutual Funds

-Bernstein likes mutual funds better, not because fund managers are less rapacious, but because it's more transparant and the Investment Company Act of 1940 gives small investors a fighting chance.
+Bernstein likes mutual funds better, not because fund managers are less rapacious, but because it's more transparent and the Investment Company Act of 1940 gives small investors a fighting chance.

 Mutual funds are diversified.
-We've covered the [reasons for diversification](2013/01/07/should-you-buy-individual-stocks-and-bonds/ "Should You Buy Individual Stocks and Bonds?") previously.
+We've covered the [reasons for diversification](/2013/01/07/should-you-buy-individual-stocks-and-bonds "Should You Buy Individual Stocks and Bonds?") previously.

 Mutual funds publish their fees and expenses.
 When you buy through a